khalidgt95/athena/README.md

 ### Objectives

-- By mid April 2020, we will have delivered on at least 5 testable hypothesis
+- By the 10th of April 2020, we will have delivered on at least 5 testable hypothesis

 ### Strategies